Biophysics

 Individual Development Plan

-Students in the program are required to complete a yearly self-assessment process via the Individual Development Plan through which they consider their current level of achievement as well as understanding and use of available resources, versus their future long- and short-term goals.
+Students in the program are required to complete a yearly self-assessment process via the Individual Development Plan (IDP) through which they consider their current level of achievement as well as understanding and use of available resources, versus their future long- and short-term goals.
 Future actions to be taken to better reach those goals are determined and considered in conversation with an IDP mentor, the program co-chairs, program administrator, and dissertation research advisor, as appropriate.

-Preliminary Dissertation Qualifying Examination
+Preliminary Qualifying Examination

-2. Do satisfactory work in three laboratory rotations; and
+- Complete satisfactory work in three laboratory rotations; and

-3. Submit and defend an original research proposal (qualifying examination).
+- Submit and defend an original research proposal (qualifying examination).

 As a rule, students who have not completed and passed the qualifying examination by the end of their second year of graduate study will be put on unsatisfactory status.